abhshkdz/papers/reviews/deep-residual-learning-for-image-recognition.md

 ## Weaknesses / Notes

-- The idea of shortcut connections to force blocks to learn residual functions preconditioned on identity mapping is a neat idea, and more so because it doesn't require additional parameters.
+- The idea of shortcut connections to force blocks to learn residual functions preconditioned on identity mapping is neat, and more so because it doesn't require additional parameters.

 - A lot of results and design decisions merit further investigation and reasoning.
     - Why do shortcuts skip 2 or 3 layers?
 What happens to performance if we increase the number of layers skipped?